-Our procedures will include tests of documentary evidence supporting the transactions recorded in the accounts, tests of the physical existence of inventories, and direct confirmation of receivables and certain assets and liabilities by correspondence with selected individuals, funding sources, creditors, and financial institutions.
-We will also request written representations from your attorneys as part of the engagement.
+Our procedures will include tests of documentary evidence supporting the transactions recorded in the accounts, and may include direct confirmation of receivables and certain other assets and liabilities by correspondence with selected individuals, funding sources, creditors, and financial institutions.
+We may request written representations from your attorneys as part of the engagement, and they may bill you for responding to this inquiry.

-We have identified the following significant risk(s) of material misstatement as part of our audit planning:
+We have identified the following significant risks of material misstatement as part of our pre-audit planning, which modifications may be made during the conclusion of our audit planning: